Don't Go Up in Smoke When You Enter Cannabis

 Given the booming nature of the cannabis industry, says Dahlin, newcomers may be tempted to jump in headfirst without a solid grasp of what lies ahead.
 “There’s probably a misconception right now around the fact that, because the demand is so high for these products, because legalization is moving fast and furious across the states, people think that it’s just an invitation to print money if you get one of these licenses to operate a cannabis business.
 The reality is that it is an incredible amount of work.
 There is a lot of red tape.
 There are a lot of regulatory hurdles.
 The tax implications can be very severe.
 And you can have challenges.”

-For more information on this area of law, see our overview of cannabis law.
+For more information on marijuana law, see our overview of cannabis law.

 Did You Know?